silverstripe/silverstripe-siteconfig/README.md

 ## Configuration

-After installation, make sure you rebuild your database through `dev/build`.
+After installation, make sure you rebuild your database by running `sake db:build --flush`.

 ## Development and Contribution